Jason-CKY/lunar_lander_DQN/README.md

 Base environment and agent is written in RL-Glue standard [2](http://www.jmlr.org/papers/v10/tanner09a.html), providing the library and abstract classes to inherit from for reinforcement learning experiments.

+## Updates:
+* Added expected sarsa functionality.
+Change agent_parameter['name'] to either 'q-learning agent' or 'expected sarsa agent' for each type of learning algorithm.

 ## Results
 <table align='center'>
 <tr align='center'>